03. 05. 21

 Care Now, Pay Later offers a way to get more patients coming in for care and electing treatment paths, because they know that they will be given payment options that work for them.
 In a recent consumer study by Rectangle Health and PYMNTS, six out of every ten patients expressed interest in payment plan options, but only 44% of patients reported being offered them by providers.
 Adding payment plans to your practice’s payment options is a huge opportunity for practices to generate new streams of income, to increase patient satisfaction, and to get more patients through the door.

 Patients with the lowest levels of financial security are least likely to be offered access to installment payments, yet they are the most likely to experience financial distress and end their relationships with providers due to cost concerns1.
-Care Now, Pay Later is a movement toward the betterment of the patient and provider relationship.
+Offering flexible patient financing options, Care Now, Pay Later is a movement toward the betterment of the patient and provider relationship.

 Care Now, Pay Later payment plans break payments up into installments that are manageable for patients and that create steady income for providers, benefitting both the patient and the provider.
 However, some providers are hesitant to roll out payment plans out of fear that patients will default on their payments.